-Policy number/ name Policy detail Test of Likely Significant Effect Strategic & Spatial Choice es Strategic Policy S1: Strategic Sustainable and Resilient Growth In order to meet Monmouthshire's core purpose of building sustainable and resilient communities, between 2018 and 2033 the Plan will make provision for: • 7,215 new jobs; and • 8,366 homes to meet a housing requirement of 7,605 homes.
-Likely Significant Effects on European sites cannot be excluded.
-This policy identifies a quantum of 8,366 net The focus of this development will be in accordance with the spatial strategy to distribute growth proportionately across the County's most sustainable settlements, as outlined in the sustainable settlement hierarchy set out in Policy S2. new homes and 7,215 new jobs to be provided in Monmouthshire during the Plan period of 2018-2033.
-The growth will be focused in the county's most sustainable settlements.
-Potential impact pathways are present: Atmospheric pollution Recreational pressure Loss of functionally linked land Water quality Water quantity, level and flow Noise and visual disturbance from urbanization (e.g. construction, light pollution) Due to these potential linking impact pathways the policy is screened in for Appropriate Assessment.
+Policy number/ name Policy detail Test of Likely Significant Effect Strategic & Spatial Choice s S • Strategic Policy S1: Preferred Growth Strategy In order to meet Monmouthshire's core purpose of building sustainable and resilient communities for all, between 2018 and 2033 the Plan will make provision for: • 5,940 homes to meet a housing requirement of 5,400 homes • 6,240 new jobs The focus of this development will be in accordance with the spatial strategy to distribute growth across the County's most sustainable settlements, as outlined in the sustainable settlement hierarchy set out in Policy S2. cannot be excluded.
+This policy identifies a quantum of approximately 5,400 - 5,940 new homes and 6,240 new jobs to be provided in This figure includes an indicative 10% flexibility allowance, which will be subject to further consideration and refinement at Deposit Plan stage Potential impact pathways are present: Atmospheric pollution Recreational pressure Loss of functionally linked land Water quality Water quantity, level and flow Noise and visual disturbance from urbanization (e.g. construction, light pollution) Due to these potential linking impact pathways the policy is screened in for Appropriate Assessment.